meznak/chronos-rocket-launcher/README.md

 chronos-rocket-launcher
 =======================

-Launches rockets from a TI Chronos watch
+Module for [openchronos-ng](http://openchronos-ng.sourceforge.net/) which launches rockets from a TI Chronos watch

 To use, clone and link rocket.* into openchronos-ng/module